influxdata/telegraf/plugins/outputs/mqtt/README.md

 ### Optional parameters:
 * `username`: The username to connect MQTT server.
 * `password`: The password to connect MQTT server.
 * `client_id`: The unique client id to connect MQTT server.
-If this paramater is not set then a random ID is generated.
+If this parameter is not set then a random ID is generated.
 * `timeout`: Timeout for write operations. default: 5s
 * `tls_ca`: TLS CA
 * `tls_cert`: TLS CERT